ONSdigital/Statistical-Method-Specifications/editing_and_imputation/imputation/mean_of_ratios/methodological_specification.md

  that remain after trimming will be used to calculate imputation links.

-For a given target variable, if the number of matched pairs in a given imputation class is less than or equal to 10, then trimming should not take place in the affected imputation class.
+For a given target variable, if the number of matched pairs in a given imputation class is less than or equal to a predefined threshold, then trimming should not take place in the affected imputation class.
+ See section 6.2.1.

 It is advised to keep a record of contributors that have been trimmed and the statistics of the imputation class prior to trimming.